-William R. Loomis, Jr. Director since 2005 Age 56
+William R. Loomis, Jr.

-Mr. Loomis was a General Partner of Lazard Freres & Co., an investment bank, from 1984 to 2002.
+Mr. Loomis was a General Partner or Managing Director of Lazard Freres & Co., an investment bank, from 1984 to 2002.
 In 1999, he became Deputy Chief Executive Officer.
 After the formation of Lazard LLC in 2000, he became the Chief Executive Officer of the new entity.
 Mr. Loomis became a Limited Managing Director of Lazard in 2002 and resigned from that position in March 2004.
-He is a director of Alcan Inc. and Ripplewood LLC.
+He is a director of Ripplewood LLC and a former director of Alcan Inc.

-Leslie H. Wexner Director since 1963 Age 67
+Leslie H. Wexner

-Mr. Wexner has been Chief Executive Officer of Limited Brands since he founded the company in 1963, and Chairman of the Board for more than twenty years.
+Mr. Wexner has been Chief Executive Officer of Limited Brands since he founded the Company in 1963, and Chairman of the Board for more than twenty years.
 Mr. Wexner is the husband of Abigail S. Wexner.